MqCreaple/thermal-model/README.md

-# Thermal Model
+# Ideal Gas Model

-A simple simulation of thermal behaviors of gas molecules.
+A simple simulation of thermal behaviors of ideal gas molecules.

 This model simulates collisions between large number of small spheres (each representing a gas molecule).
 This model aims to prove the Maxwell distribution of molecule speed.